 The Number of Included Services field indicates the number of service hashes that are included in the element.
 This field is set to a nonzero value.

-A value of r for the Number of Requested Services field indicates search for STAs that provide at least r services among those specified by the service hashes included in the element.
-Any value of the Number of Requested Services field that is equal to or greater than the value of the Number of Included Services field indicates search for STAs that provide all the services included in the element.
-The field is set to 0 only when searching for STAs that provide a combination of services included in the element that cannot be described by an “any r-of-n” format.
+A value of r for the Number of Available Services field indicates availability of at most r services among those specified by the service hashes included in the element.
+Any value of the Number of Available Services field that is equal to or greater than the value of the Number of Included Services field indicates availability of all the services included in the element.
+The field is set to 0 only when providing a combination of services included in the element that cannot be described by an “any r-of-n” format.

-NOTE—Searching for STAs that provide any (i.e., at least one), or all of the services included in the Service Hash element can be described by “any r-of-n” format.

 The Service Hashes field contains one or more 6-octet service hash values.
 See 10.26.6 (Service hash procedures) for procedures for generating a service hash used in the Service Hash element.

-The Service Combination field is present only if the Number of Requested Services field is set to 0.
-If present,

-denoting the number of service hashes in the element by n, the Service Combination field carries a service combination bitmap that is 2n bits in length and is organized into 2n/8 octets such that bit number b (0 ≤ b < 2n) in the bitmap corresponds to bit number (b mod 8) in octet number b/8, where the low order bit of each octet is bit number 0, and the high order bit is bit number 7.
+The Service Combination field is present only if the Number of Available Services field is set to 0.
+The Service Combination field carries a service combination bitmap that is 2n bits in length, where n is the number of service hashes in the element, and is organized into 2n/8 octets such that bit number b (0 ≤ b < 2n) in the bitmap corresponds to bit number (b mod 8) in octet number b/8, where the low order bit of each octet is bit number 0, and the high order bit is bit number 7.
 The service combination bitmap is the sum-of-products representation of a boolean function of n boolean variables x1,....,xn where xi (i = 1,...,n) indicates search for the service corresponding to the i-th service hash included in the element.
 Specifically, bit b (0 ≤ b < 2n) in the bitmap corresponds to minterm mb in a sum-of-products representation.

-NOTE—To illustrate the Service Combination field format consider a search for STAs that provide service S1 or service S2 or both services S3 and S4, where services S1, S2, S3 and S4 appear in the Service Hash element in that order.
-The service combination of interest can be represented by the boolean function x1 + x2 + x3.x4, or the sum of minterms m1, m2, m3, m5, m6, m7, m9, m10, m11, m12, m13, m14, and m15 using the sum-of-product representation.
+NOTE—To illustrate the Service Combination field format consider a STA that provides service S1 or service S2 or both services S3 and S4, where services S1, S2, S3 and S4 appear in the Service Hash element in that order.
+The provided service combination can be represented by the boolean function x1 + x2 + x3.x4, or the sum of minterms m1, m2, m3, m5, m6, m7, m9, m10, m11, m12, m13, m14, and m15 using the sum-of-product representation.
 The resulting bitmap is 1111111011101110 binary, and the value of the Service Combination field is 0xFEEE.

 9.4.5.27 Service Hash Request ANQP-element

-The Service Hash Request ANQP-element contains the request for Solicited PAD associated with a given service name or an instance name associated with a service name.
+The Service Hash Request ANQP-element contains a request to discover information concerning services that are reachable by STAs that are already a member of a BSS.

 The format of the Service Hash Request ANQP-element is shown in Figure 9-622f (Service Hash Request ANQP-element format).